As a part of its commitments to the community, NYU is enhancing and supporting spaces for community members.

 Current Status: This project will be part of the design/construction due diligence process related to LaGuardia building construction, which will not occur until 2022 at the earliest.

 Overview: NYU made 6,000 square feet of community facility space available in WSV 4, which is used for daycare and pre-K programs and managed by Creative Steps/University Settlement.
 In addition, based on community input and guidance from Council Member Margaret Chin, another 900 square feet of community facility space has been provided in WSV 3.
 Visiting Neighbors occupies the space and they provide outreach programs for seniors in Lower Manhattan.
-For further reference, please view the Council Member Chin's letter to the community, May 2013 and the NYU Letter to Council Member Margaret Chin, July 2012.
+For further reference, please view the Council Member Margaret Chin's letter to the community from May 2013 and the NYU letter to Council Member Margaret Chin from July 2012.

 Current Status: This project was completed November 2014.
 The Creative Steps Early Child Care Center is in operation in WSV 4.
 Visiting Neighbors is open and serving clients from their new office space.
 Meeting and activity space has also been provided for the WSV Tenants Association.
 Additionally, a large ground floor studio has been retrofitted for use as playspace for tenant families.

 Overview: Per the ULURP approvals and as memorialized in the Mapping Agreement, which sets out the conditions for the de-mapping of certain City-owned mapped rights-of-way on the periphery of the project site, the plaza on the west side of Mercer Street between West 3rd and West 4th Streets (the "CoGen Plaza") shall be used as permanent landscaped open space in perpetuity.